Smoke fired pottery

 plugged with clay for more carbonisation or left open if a flash of

 oxidation on an area of pot is desired.
+The smoking takes about twelve

-and polished with marbie wax.
+hours, when cool the pots are cleaned and polished with marbie wax.